mattt/sinatra-param/README.md

 param :offset, Integer, min: 0, transform: lambda {|n| n - (n % 10)}
 ```

-### Mutual Exclusivity
+## One Of

-Using `one_of`, routes can specify two or more parameters to be mutually exclusive, and fail if more than one of those parameters is specified:
+Using `one_of`, routes can specify two or more parameters to be mutually exclusive, and fail if _more than one_ of those parameters is provided:

 ```ruby
 param :a, String